 Environmental Permitting Regulations

-If you are a manufacturing or industrial activity falling under the Environmental Permitting Regulations 2010, then the chances are that you will have to apply to the relevant regulator (Environment Agency, Natural Resources Wales or the Local Authority) for an environmental permit.
+You may be a manufacturing or industrial activity falling under the Environmental Permitting Regulations 2016.
+The chances are that you will have to apply to the relevant regulator (Environment Agency, Natural Resources Wales or the Local Authority) for an environmental permit.

 In order to support the permit application you may need to conduct;